 There are crumpet people and there are English muffin people.
 I count myself amongst the crumpet-crazy!
-I like the more defined holes that hide all the bad-for-you-goodness of butter and jam.
+I like the more defined holes that hide all of the bad-for-you-goodness of butter, and jam.

 It’s also a texture thing.
 English muffins are a bit coarse.
-Crumpets are smooth, like a James Bond opening line.
-You’d expect them to be elegant, and they are.
+Crumpets are a little softer, not as chewy.
+They’re British, legit, smooth, and elegant, like a James Bond opening line.

 I provide the American cup measurements, but a good scale and correct metric measure is always better in baking.

 Crumpets, and “English Muffins,” their sort of bastardized crumpet-cousins, that are hard-baked on both sides, are both griddle breads.
 The yeast lets them rise.
 Crumpets are a bit thinner batter, more like a pancake.
 That also lets them open up more of those wonderful holes.
 The thing that separates them from pancakes are that they are a yeast-raised bread, not really a batter.

 Yeast’s a Beast

 We’re taught to fear bacteria like the 21st c. germaphobes that we’ve all become.